elibroftw/blog.elijahlopez.ca/content/posts/reactjs-tips.md

 If you need to add a key prop to the Fragment, use `<React.Fragment key=?>` instead.

-## Define Props in Component Paramaters
+## Define Props in Component Parameters

 Instead of using an all encompassing `props` parameter, use this object destructuring technique